joshnealcrisostomo/ByaHero/README.md

 This guide will walk you through the process of setting up and running the ByaHero! web application locally on your machine.

+⚠ *I will not provide the .env file, which contains the PORT, MONGODB URI, and SESSION SECRET KEY*

 **Prerequisites**
 Before you begin, ensure you have the following installed:
 - Node.js (v14.x or higher recommended)